OLTP is a transaction-centric data processing that follows a three-tier architecture.

 OLTP vs. OLAP

-OLTP and Online Analytical Processing (OLAP) are two different types of data processing systems that businesses use in conjunction with each other.
+OLTP and Online Analytical Processing (OLAP) are two different types of processing systems that businesses use in conjunction with each other.

 While OLTP is primarily designed for recording transactions, OLAP databases are designed to help data teams query and analyze them.